kuba-moo/ynl/Documentation/networking/netdevices.rst

 	Note: netif_running() is guaranteed false

 ndo_do_ioctl:
 	Synchronization: rtnl_lock() semaphore.
+In addition, netdev instance lock if the driver implements shaper API.
 	Context: process

 	This is only called by network subsystems internally, not by user space calling ioctl as it was in before linux-5.14.

 ndo_siocbond:
 	Synchronization: rtnl_lock() semaphore.
+In addition, netdev instance lock if the driver implements shaper API.
         Context: process

 	Used by the bonding driver for the SIOCBOND family of ioctl commands.

 ndo_siocwandev:
 	Synchronization: rtnl_lock() semaphore.
+In addition, netdev instance lock if the driver implements shaper API.
 	Context: process

 	Used by the drivers/net/wan framework to handle the SIOCWANDEV ioctl with the if_settings structure.

 ndo_siocdevprivate:
 	Synchronization: rtnl_lock() semaphore.
+In addition, netdev instance lock if the driver implements shaper API.
 	Context: process

 	This is used to implement SIOCDEVPRIVATE ioctl helpers.
 	These should not be added to new drivers, so don't use.

 ndo_eth_ioctl:
 	Synchronization: rtnl_lock() semaphore.
+In addition, netdev instance lock if the driver implements shaper API.
 	Context: process

 ndo_get_stats:
-	Synchronization: rtnl_lock() semaphore, or RCU.
+	Synchronization: RCU (can be called concurrently with the stats update path).
 	Context: atomic (can't sleep under RCU)

 ndo_setup_tc: